kommuna/vicky/README.md

     */

     /**
-     * Send message to user if an issue gets assigned to them */
+     * Send message to a user's channel if an issue gets assigned to them */
     $jiraWebhook->addListener('jira:issue_updated', function ($e, \JiraWebhook\Models\JiraWebhookData $data)
     {